 Daniel Castillo Hidalgo (Las Palmas de Gran Canaria, 1984) is currently interim assistant lecturer on Economic History at the University of La Coruña (Spain).
 He obtained his Ph.D in Economic History from the University of Las Palmas de Gran Canaria (2012), where he wrote a dissertation on the Evolution of the Dakar´s Port Community (1857-1957).
 This work is published as: Puerto de Dakar, puerta de África Occidental.
 Una Historia Económica de Senegal (1857-1957), Le Canarien Ediciones, 2016.
 After his Ph.D., he worked for two years as researcher in the R+D project led by professor Dr. Miguel Suárez Bosa: "Port management models and port communities in the Atlantic (XIXth-XXth centuries) (HAR2010-17048/HIST, €30K)".
-Since 2014, he works as postdoctoral scholar and assistant lecturer in the University of Las Palmas de Gran Canaria.
-Since April 2015 he forms part of the Research Institute of Text Analysis and Applications (IATEXT-ULPGC).
-In October 2015 he was awarded a "Precompetitive Project Grant (5,200 euros) by the University of Las Palmas de Gran Canaria (Spain) to coordinate the project on the Suez Crisis (1956-1957) and its impact over the West African port system.
+He has been postdoctoral fellow at the Department of History of the University of Las Palmas de Gran Canaria from 2014 to 2018.
+He forms part of as Associated Researcher of the Research Institute of Text Analysis and Applications (IATEXT-ULPGC).
+In October 2015 he was awarded a "Precompetitive Project Grant (5,200 euros) by the University of Las Palmas de Gran Canaria (Spain) to coordinate the project on the Suez Crisis (1956-1957) and its impact over the West African port system (2016-17).
 He also forms part of the Research Team in the project: Global South: Ports and Economic Development (1850-2019) funded by the Spanish Ministry of Economy and Competitiveness (2016-2018).
 He is part-time team member of the project: Islas del Atlántico Medio.
 Canarias, plataforma de generación y difusión de la atlanticidad" granted by the Agencia Canaria de Investigación, Innovación y Sociedad de la Información (2017-2020).
-He obtained his accreditation as Profesor Contratado Doctor by the ANECA in October 2017.
+He obtained his accreditation as Profesor Contratado Doctor (Associated Lecturer) by the ANECA in October 2017.